 The features shown in this article and video are available to all users

 Welcome to MeisterNote!
 If you're new to online documentation and looking for a quick-start guide, you've come to the right place.
-Take a look at the short tutorial video below, then read on for more details.
+Read on to learn the basics about the MeisterNote Dashboard and Note Editor.

 As soon as you log in to MeisterNote, you'll see the dashboard.
 The dashboard is your home screen in MeisterNote.
-From here, you can access all of your workspaces, both private and collaborative.
-Sort between recent, favorite and binned workspaces in the left sidebar.
+From here, you can access all of your notes, both private and collaborative.
+Sort between favorite and deleted notes in the left sidebar, and view your recent notes in the center of the interface.

 Click here to learn more about the MeisterNote dashboard.

-Workspaces are special folders in which your notes are stored and organized: they can be personal (accessible only to you) or made available to other users and groups, allowing you to create beautiful notes together with your team.
-You can access all the workspaces you are a part of in the dashboard.
+Notes are the core of MeisterNote.
+They are empty documents ready for you to add your thoughts, ideas and plans.
+Notes can be personal (accessible only to you) or made available to other users and groups, allowing you to create beautiful documents together with your team.
+You can access all the notes you are a part of in the dashboard.
+Each note can be developed further by adding pages.

-Click here to learn more about creating, editing and organizing your workspaces.
+Click here to learn more about creating, editing and organizing your notes.

-Create, edit and customize notes to fill your workspaces and start collaborating with your team.
-You can also organize your notes into hierarchies of notes and sub-notes.
+Create, edit and customize pages to fill your notes and start collaborating with your team.
+You can also organize your pages into hierarchies.

-Click here to learn more about creating, customizing and organizing your notes and sub-notes.
+Click here to learn more about creating, customizing and organizing your pages.

 Adding Content to Your Notes